sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 ----------------------

-As server developers, we get a lot of questions on how to interact with a carddav server.
-This document explains how to integrate correctly with a carddav server.
+As server developers, we get a lot of questions on how to interact with a CardDAV server.
+This document explains how to integrate correctly with a CardDAV server.

-This document (should) apply for _any_ carddav server.
-So not just SabreDAV.
+This document (should) apply for _any_ CardDAV server, not just SabreDAV.

 Clients
 -------

-Before you build your own client.
-There's a chance there's already a client avaible for your programming language.
+Before you build your own client, there's a chance there's already a client avaible for your programming language.

 We've developed a PHP client that does _some_ DAV-related stuff and makes it